-If you enjoy walking in the UK then you will want to fully appreciate the beautiful scenery in Rutland by enjoying a leisurely walk, before stopping off at the local inn for some home cooked food and real ales.
+If you enjoy walking in the UK then you’ll want to fully appreciate the beautiful scenery in Rutland by enjoying a leisurely ramble, before stopping off at the local inn for some home cooked food and locally produced real ales.
 Meet the friendly, welcoming locals and discover a relaxed pace of life.
 You can download a leaflet for village walks starting from Exton - Braunston - Empingham - Ryhall and Langham here.

-Stoke Dry; A small village of around 14 houses nestled in the hillside overlooking the Eyebrook Reservoir, however it is said to be the village where the Gunpowder Plot conspirators met in the small room above the porch of the church.
-The church itself dates from the late tenth century, but has been enlarged and modified since!
+Stoke Dry: A small village of around 14 houses nestled in the hillside overlooking the Eyebrook Reservoir.
+It is said to be the village where the Gunpowder Plot conspirators met in a small room above the porch of the church.
+The church itself dates from the late 10th century but has been enlarged and modified since.

-Bisbrooke; A small village straddling an ironstone ridge between two brooks and it is from one of these streams that Bisbrooke takes its name.
+Bisbrooke: A small village straddling an ironstone ridge between two brooks.
+It’s from one of these streams that Bisbrooke takes its name.
 Bisbrooke was first recorded in the Domesday Book of 1086, where it was originally spelled ‘Bitlesbroch’.
 The name has undergone around 19 different spellings over the centuries, including Bitelesbroke, Pysbroke and Butlisbroke.
 One explanation is that an early settler named Bitel lived next to the brook but it is also possible that the village's name is attributed to the fact that the stream was infested with water beetles, as betel is an old English word for beetle.

-Gunthorpe; William the Conqueror made reference to Gunthorpe in the Doomsday book.
+Gunthorpe: William the Conqueror made reference to Gunthorpe in the Domesday book.
 The population grew to several hundred before being devastated by the plague in the 14th Century.
 Today Gunthorpe remains as one of Rutland's tiniest inhabited Hamlets, with just 10 houses and around 16 residents, and it's oldest surviving building was built circa 1840.

-Hambleton; Meaning 'the settlement' (tun) 'on the crooked hill' (Hamble).
+Hambleton: Meaning 'the settlement' (tun) 'on the crooked hill' (Hamble).
 The village is situated on the Hambleton Peninsula with Rutland Water surrounding it on three sides.
 The village contains the 12th century church of St. Andrew, a thriving local pub (The Finch’s Arms) and the country house hotel, Hambleton Hall.
 Hambleton boasts incredible views in all directions and pretty walks along the peninsula that take walkers and cyclists through bluebell woods in Spring.

-Market Overton; The settlement at Market Overton probable dates back to Roman times as many Roman artefacts have been found in the village and the earthworks to the north and east of the church are thought to be Roman in origin.
-The Village was important in Saxon times too; an early pagan cemetery to the south-east produced many fine grave goods, and the church tower dates to the 10th century.There are references to a market here from early 12th century - hence the name - and the village green probably marks the location of the medieval market place and gives the village it’s name.
-Today, the village green is home to reminders of the past with the village stocks and whipping post.
+Market Overton: The settlement at Market Overton probably dates back to Roman times as many artefacts have been found in the village.
+The earthworks, to the north and east of the church, are thought to be Roman in origin too.
+The Village was also important in Saxon times and there is evidence of an early pagan cemetery to the south-east which has produced many excellent grave findings.
+The village green is thought to mark the location of the medieval market place and gives the village it’s name.
+Today, the village green is home to reminders of the past with the village stocks and whipping post!

-Normanton; All that remains of Normanton, after the creation of Rutland Water, are a few farms, a hotel and cottages.
-The remains of the church can be seen at the edge of Rutland Water.
-Dramatic changes have occurred in this small area of Rutland - imagine a landscape without water; let your eyes follow the shallow valley below the church, where a small stream, the Gwash, once followed an insignificant course on its way to join the Welland at Stamford.
+Normanton: All that remains of Normanton, after the creation of Rutland Water, are a few farms, a hotel and cottages.
+The remains of the iconic church can be seen at the edge of Rutland Water.
+Dramatic changes have occurred in this small area of Rutland - imagine a landscape without water, let your eyes follow the shallow valley below the church, where a small stream, the Gwash, once followed an insignificant course on its way to join the Welland at Stamford.

-Langham; Meaning long village or long water meadow, Langham owes its origins to the Anglo Saxons, although Stone Age, Bronze Age, Iron Age and Roman remains have been found within the parish.
+Langham: Meaning long village or long water meadow, Langham owes its origins to the Anglo Saxons, although Stone Age, Bronze Age, Iron Age and Roman remains have been found within the parish.
 The Domesday Book records Oakham as having five hamlets of which, it is likely, Langham was one.
-Being largely Royal property, Langham was given by successive kings to various favoured families.
+Being largely royal property, Langham was given by successive kings to various favoured families.
 It was granted to Thomas Cromwell by King Henry VIII and the Cromwell family owned Langham until 1600 when it was sold to Sir Andrew Noel.
 The Manor of Langham remained in the Noel family until 1925 when the sale of the Gainsborough estates took place.
-For more information view the Langham Village Leaflet.
+For more information view the village website.